OpenFAST/python-toolbox/pyFAST/linearization/examples/README.md

 - `runCampbell.py`: Generates a Campbell diagram; write OpenFAST input files, run openfast, postprocess the linearization files, and generate the Campbell diagram plot.
 Requires an openfast executable.

-- `runLinTurbine.py`: (advanced) Example to run a set of OpenFAST simulations with linearizations.
-Requires an OpenFAST exe.